promsoft/RepData_PeerAssessment1/PA1_template.md

 ```

-The 5-minute interval, on average across all the days in the dataset,
-contains the maximum number of steps: 104-th, this one:  835.
+The 104-th 5-minute interval on average across all the days in the dataset (this one:  835) contains the maximum number of steps(206.17 steps).

 ## Imputing missing values
 There were 2304 NA values.